vladikcomper/MegaPCM/docs/Migration_from_MegaPCM_1.x.md

 If your old rate was close enough to the supported boundary (e.g. 25800 instead of 25100 Hz), you can just "round" it and call it a day; a difference won't be audible anyways.

-In other cases, you need to decide between downsampling to 25100 Hz or upsampling to 32000 Hz (or if you still have a higher quiality source, converting it again targetting the supported rate).
+In other cases, you need to decide between downsampling to 25100 Hz or upsampling to 32000 Hz (or if you still have a higher quality source, converting it again targeting the supported rate).
 Downsampling is preferred in most of the cases, because 32000 Hz playback mode doesn't support volume control and sample size will be larger.

-The following instruction uses Audacity to perform convertion:
+The following instruction uses [Audacity](https://www.audacityteam.org/) to perform conversion:

 1. Open your sample in Audacity:
-   - If it's a WAV file, it will be openned automatically;
+   - If it's a WAV file, it will be opened automatically;
-   - If it's a RAW PCM data, you need to import it via _File > Import > Raw data_ (set type to 8-bit unsiged PCM, Mono, set the original Sample rate you need to convert from)
+   - If it's a RAW PCM data, you need to import it via _File > Import > Raw data_ (set type to 8-bit unsigned PCM, Mono, set the original Sample rate you need to convert from)
 2. In the bottom section of the screen, find "Project rate (Hz)" field and set it:
    - To 25100 Hz to downsample (recommended);
    - To 32000 Hz to upsample;